 Swimming with sea lions in the Galapagos is a wildlife highlight from my years of travel, so I didn't want to miss the opportunity to see these marine mammals in La Jolla Cove.

 I wasn't alone.
-Onlookers got up close to them on the beach, and along the sandstone cliffs.
-Knowing the constant attention probably stresses theme out, I opted to give them their space.
+Onlookers got close to them on the beach and along the sandstone cliffs.

 Happy Hour at Mister A's

 I expected a nice view of the skyline.
 However, I was also surprised to find you have a perfect look at planes approaching and landing at the airport!

 The outdoor patio is well worth a visit.
 I dropped by mid-afternoon, which meant it wasn't crowded, but the sun was intense.
 Be sure to check the dress code on their website before you go.

 Dinner in Little Italy